This list of our favorite things to do in May in Washington DC, updated for 2023, including free, nighttime, and family-friendly things to do.

 1. Attend a Concert

-There will be a lot of notable musicians performing in Washington DC this May, so this is actually the perfect time to go see a concert.
+There will be a lot of notable musicians performing in Washington DC this May, so this is the perfect time see a concert.

 Music Festivals

-If you still can't find a show to attend, make sure to check this list of concerts in Washington DC to see who else will be playing during the month of May.
+Check this list of concerts in Washington, DC to see who else will be playing during the month of May.

 What better to do in America’s capital than watch America’s pastime?